 On 12 and 13 February 2020, the Policy Learning Platform organised a peer review in Karlovac (Croatia) for the Regional Development Agency (JURRA KŽ) to receive hands-on feedback and advice on the establishment of a Regional Competence Center in Karlovac County for SME development.
-Peers from Italy, Poland, and Spain, together with our Thematic Experts, gathered to exchange their relevant experience on SME support institutions with representatives from the county level institutions, local administration and vocational schools.
+Peers from across Europe gathered to exchange their relevant experience on SME support institutions with representatives from the county level institutions, local administration and vocational schools.

 Access the recommendations in this follow-up report.